Melkeydev/go-blueprint/docs/docs/endpoints-test/scylladb.md

 ## Note

-Scylladb does not support advanced health check functions like SQL databases or Redis.
+ScyllaDB does not support advanced health check functions like SQL databases or Redis.
 The current implementation is based on queries at `system` related keyspaces.